-Flute, Recorder & Suzuki Flute Lessons in Melbourne's West
+Flute, Recorder, Suzuki Flute or Suzuki Recorder Lessons in Melbourne's West

 I will generally only accept students younger than 6 or 7 if there is a high level of parental involvement.
 The Suzuki Method is ideal for this age group.